Pazl27/beer-mat/README.md

 ```

 ## Deploy
 Deploy on all platforms with Expo Application Services (EAS).

 - Deploy the website: `npx eas-cli deploy` — [Learn more](https://docs.expo.dev/eas/hosting/get-started/)
 - Deploy on iOS and Android using: `npx eas-cli build` — [Learn more](https://expo.dev/eas)

+## App Overview
+- adding food
+- adding trinks
+- adding people

+- adding food/drinks to people
+- see money dept for each person
+- pay dept

+## Page Overview

+### Start Page
+- see all people
+- add buttton for new people

+### Person page
+- see all items
+- see money owed
+- button for clearing dept
+- button for adding new stuff
+- remove single items form list not all

+### Food/Drinks page
+- page for food and drinks
+- ability to add foods/drinks and change price